Toolbox Murders: Reception

-Sequel
+Related film

-A sequel to Toolbox Murders started production in 2011; however production ceased when the film ran out of production funds and it was discovered that the one of the producers, Tony DiDio, did not have chain of title or rights to the Toolbox Murders franchise.
+A sequel to Toolbox Murders started production in 2011; however production ceased when the film ran out of production funds and it was discovered that one of the producers, Tony DiDio, did not have chain of title or rights to the Toolbox Murders franchise.
 The movie was completed by additional producers as Coffin Baby which is completely spun-out of the Toolbox Murders franchise and was released in 2013.
 The film was then re-released as Toolbox Murders 2 in 2015.
-Despite the stalled release of Toolbox Murders 2 and a no chain of title, the producers tried to develop a Toolbox Murders 3 via crowdfunding in 2015 but were unsuccessful.
+Despite the stalled release of Toolbox Murders 2 and a no chain of title, the producers tried to develop a Toolbox Murders 3 via crowdfunding in 2015 but were unsuccessful and the project was cancelled.